junxit/us-congress-bills-114/metadata.md

 - 2015-02-11 — Introduced in Senate
 - 2015-02-11 — Read twice and referred to the Committee on Indian Affairs.
 (Sponsor introductory remarks on measure: CR S932-933; text of measure as introduced: CR S933-939)
+- 2015-03-18 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2015-09-10 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-141.
+Additional views filed.
+- 2015-09-10 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-141.
+Additional views filed.
+- 2015-09-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 221.